popcron/console/README.md

 Yes.
 - **Can I use fields as commands?**
 Yes.
-- **Static?**
+- **Static only?**
-Yes, as long as you register and unregister the instance owner of the command.
+No you can use instance members too, as long as you register and unregister the instance owner of the command.
+More info above.
 - **How do I categorize a command?**
 Add a `Category` attribute to the class type.
 - **How do I make my own converter?**